 By forgiving yourself for becoming a victim to their behavior, you give yourself a break so that you can stop wondering what you could have done differently.

 Learning the lesson and taking it with you is something so powerful, you might even thank them for being your teacher (even though they could have been your worse nightmare).

 And finally, accepting and knowing who they are today gives you guidance on how you will let them show up in your life or not.

 It’s true that past behavior can often dictate future behavior, but sometimes people do change.
-If you judged me by my past behaviors, you’d never listen to what I have to say.
-But because I’ve done a lot of healing in my life, I’ve changed my behavior and am fortunately no longer the same person I used to be.
+If you chose to judge me based on what I did in my past, you may not want to read or listen to what I have to say.
+But because I’ve done a lot of healing in my life, I’ve changed my behavior and am (fortunately) no longer the same person I used to be.